 In my spare time, I like to write about complete nonsense, and sometimes I even like to make short films.
 This site is the space I maintain for these selfish pursuits, while also giving me the chance to experiment with my writing and my thinking.

 I relocated from Baltimore to New Orleans in my very early 20s, working a number of odd jobs before spending two years as the Programs Coordinator for the Institute for Quality and Equity in Education at Loyola University New Orleans.
-While there I handled communications for the research institute, helping to launch its blog and co-writing a number of white papers.
+While there I handled communications for the research institute, launched its blog, and co-wrote or edited a number of white papers.

-In 2011 my then-girlfriend (now-wife) and I launched an ambitious but short-lived food blog called Eat Together, which I maintained until joining Eater later that year.
+In 2011 my then-girlfriend (now-wife) and I launched an ambitious but short-lived food blog called Eat Together, which I maintained until joining the Eater blog network later that year.
 (Eat Together has since been hacked by Russian pornographers and I can’t quite figure out how to fix that.)
 I launched Eater NOLA as that site’s founding Editor before moving to New York to join Eater NY as Associate Editor.
-In between Eater and my current position, I worked another year or two of odd jobs and restaurant work before joining a small scholarly publisher in a combined editorial and marketing role.
+After moving to California, I joined a small scholarly publisher in a combined editorial and marketing role.
 I now work as a developmental editor for a massive textbook company, combining my experience as a digital editor and my interest in higher education.

-Oh, and about that quote up there on the banner: Nothing’s more annoying than when a slogan is in quotes unnecessarily.
-This one, however, is an actual quote.
+At the top of this site you’ll notice a slogan: “I am your pamphleteer.”
+Nothing’s more annoying than when a slogan is in quotes unnecessarily.
+This, however, is indeed a quote.
 It comes from one of the best songs ever written: Pamphleteer by The Weakerthans.
 My first website was thepamphleteer.org, inspired by that song.